UmSenhorQualquer/pyforms/docs/getting-started.md

 After you just need to set the BaseWidget.mainmenu property as the example bellow.

-Check the example:
-#Define the window main menu using the property main menu
 ```python
 	self.mainmenu = [
 		{ 'File': [